Midoric/11-785-Final-Project-by-Netizen/README.md

-This is Team Netizen's code for CMU 11-785 Final Project (Midterm version).
+**This is Team Netizen's implementation of a jigsaw puzzle solver using neural networks for CMU 11-785 S20 Final Project.**